 If you are a bettor with limited capital looking to grow the bankroll then we suggest you employ our conditional daily compounding method.
 This method will help you double your bankroll much faster.
-In this method you will re-invest winning everyday into the bankroll to form a new bankroll and bet size.
+In this method you will re-invest winning everyday into the bankroll to form a new starting bankroll and bet size.
 If there is losing day(s), the bet size will remain the same as the previous bet size until the losses are recovered and the bankroll reaches a new high.
 In summary, each day the bankroll reaches a new high, it becomes the new starting bankroll and the bet size will be adjusted accordingly but if you have a losing day, continue with the same bet size until new high is reached.
 For example, if your starting bankroll is $30,000, then your max bet (10 unit bet) is 3% of 30k, $900.
 On day 1 if you win $1800, then your starting bankroll on day 2 is $31,800 and your max bet on day 2 is 3% of $31.8K, $954.
-If you have a losing day on day 2, then your bet size on day 3 will remain the same $954 and it will remain the same until you recoup all the losses and the bankroll surpasses $31.8k and reaches a new high.
-You can continue this conditional compounding method until you reach your target bankroll or bet size.
-Don't be greedy!
+If you have a losing day on day 2, then your bet size on day 3 will remain the same $954 and it will remain the same until you re-coup all the losses and the bankroll surpasses $31.8k and reaches a new high.
+You can continue this conditional compounding method until you reach your target bankroll or bet size but don't be greedy!
 With this compounding method and with our picks you can double your bankroll on average every 2.5 months.
 This means, if you start with a $2500 bankroll, you can expect your bankroll to reach $5000 with in 2.5 months and then to $10,000 with in 5 months.
 This spreadsheet will show our money management in action with our regular picks and how it rapidly grows the bankroll in a period of 6 months.

 Few More General Words on Money Management for everyone